 - Award Sites (Expensive: Choose carefully, and choose reputable sites)

-Budgeting for these options depends on which marketing channels work best for your firm and practice area.
+Budget For these options based on which marketing channels work best for your firm and practice area.
+A combination of research and trial and error will help you figure out what’s best.

 Google Ads

-Google Ads is a popular advertising channel for lawyers, but nailing down an exact cost to budget for is hard—you pay each time someone clicks on your ad, and it’s an auction-style cost (you bid against other lawyers), so it varies greatly.
+Google Ads is a popular advertising channel for lawyers to attract more clients, but nailing down an exact budget is hard.
+You pay each time someone clicks on your ad, and it’s an auction-style fee for each click (you bid against other lawyers), so costs vary greatly.
 You tell Google the maximum amount you’re willing to spend per day and per click on certain keywords (“divorce lawyer”), and it runs the ads for you.

 Generating referrals